the-teachingRSE-project/competencies/competencies.md

 need to have in order to effectively communicate our values.
 We will put forward ideas on how to build up bachelor's and master's programmes, of which a glimpse can already be found in this paper's appendix.
-We will show how we intend to provide the necessary continuous education for RSEs after graduation.
+We will show how we intend to provide the necessary continuous education for RSEs after graduation and we will connect that with the integration of RSEs into a mesh of community networks aimed at supporting research while providing them with an inclusive social network that further facilitates life-long learning.

 That publication will again intentionally be free of regional specifics, to also serve as a blueprint that other national RSE societies can build upon.
 Another important building block is to provide people with online resources for use in their